Information Search Strategies

 Introduction

-I still remember, during first year of university, we have to attend a tutorial on information searching.
-In the tutorial, we were introduced with different online database subscribed by university (such as Embase, EBSCOhost, Google Scholar, ProQuest, PubMed and ScienceDirect) as well as few information searching strategies.
-To be honest, I probably have forgotten most of the tutorial content.
+• In the tutorial, we were introduced to various online database subscribed by the university, including Embase, EBSCOhost, Google Scholar, ProQuest, PubMed and ScienceDirect, as well as several information searching strategies.

 Choosing Search Terms

-Identify Alternative Keywords
+Identifying Alternative Keywords

 Searching for Exact Phrases